tokenized/docs/protocol-contract-offer.md

             <td class="c10">RestrictedQtyAssets</td>
             <td class="c10">8</td>
             <td class="c10">1</td>
             <td class="c10"><abbr title="Number of Assets (non-fungible) permitted on this contract.
 0 if unlimited which will display an infinity symbol in UI">Number of Assets (non-fungible) permitted on this contract.
-0 if unlim ...
-Hover for more</abbr></td>
+0 if unlimited which will disp ...</abbr></td>
             <td class="c10">uint64</td>
             <td class="c10">Qty of Assets - Amendments can be restricted to a vote.</td>
         </tr>